astropy/astropy/docs/overlaying_coordinate_systems.rst

               origin='lower')

-The coordinates shown by default in a plot will be those derived from the WCS or transformation passed to the :class:`wcsaxes.wcsaxes.WCSAxes` class.
+The coordinates shown by default in a plot will be those derived from the WCS or transformation passed to the `wcsaxes.WCSAxes` class.
-However, it is possible to overlay different coordinate systems using the :meth:`wcsaxes.wcsaxes.WCSAxes.get_coords_overlay` method:
+However, it is possible to overlay different coordinate systems using the :meth:`wcsaxes.WCSAxes.get_coords_overlay` method:

 .. plot::
    :context: